dthx2710/Dolicon-Blue-Archive/src/pages/guide/ivan-kupala-of-the-revolution.md

 The effects will be applied to a specific category of students, e.g. Affiliation, Student Type, Role, or Weapon.

+Modifiers are **random** on each run, so if you get a bad debuff that hinders your dps or tank you can restart and hope to get a different debuff.

 Here are the translations for some of these commonly spotted words so you can decipher the effects:

 **Effect Type**